 More focus on the patient

 Patients want to be involved in their health.
-Instead of only targeting the patient when needed for a trial, and selling the product when approved, sponsors now look at the patient life cycle instead of only targeting them during trials or after product approval.
-Start by creating patient communities, providing insights to the patient, guiding them, and involving them in activities related to their disease.
-This is followed by a request, through investigators, to participate in trials.
+Sponsors now consider the entire patient life cycle instead of only targeting them during trials or after product approval.
+Start by creating patient communities, providing insights, guidance, and involving them in disease-related activities.
+Followed by trial participation requests through investigators.
 After participation, the cycle is continued with community activities and helping the patient to a better life.
 The intent naturally is to be the preferred supplier of medication, if it fits the patient’s disease profile.

 The immediate implication of COVID-19 has accelerated the digital transformation and the patient-centricity focus within pharma.
 Patients prefer to reduce the visits at the site or avoid them altogether.
 Sites are under a high workload, dealing with both trial participants and patients, and would like to reduce both their own and patient onsite exposure.
-To support this shift sponsors are changing procedures and procuring new services to shift activities typically handled at the site to be able to be managed by the patient at home.
+Sponsors are adapting procedures and procuring new services to shift site-handled activities to be managed by patients at home.

 Advancement in Virtual Trial support solutions